-We have dome tents for hire for single or double occupancy and air mattresses with bedding.
+We have available single or double occupancy dome tents and air mattresses.
 Come to claim yours at the info desk and go find your favorite spot to camp within the festival grounds.

-To secure your rental, you can book online now clicking on the link below.
-If still available, you might be able to hire them at the event, first come first serve basis.
+To secure availability, you can book online clicking on the link below.
+If still available, you might be able get them at the event, first come first serve basis.

 Now, we also offer the possibility for you to book the most comfortable accommodation onsite: our Lotus Belle Tents!!

 These beautiful tear-drop shaped canvas tents are 13 ft diameter and 6.6 ft tall in the center.
 They feature latex mattresses, bedding, option for 2 singles or 1 queen size bed, electricity, fan, lamp, rug, cushion and lockable wooden trunk to store your valuables.